MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

 ## 5. Data Validation as a Process

-Data validation is performed at different stages of the statistical production process, as described in the **Generic Statistical Business Process Model (GSBPM)**:
+Data validation is performed at different stages of the data curation process:

 - **Design Phase (2.5 - Design processing and analysis)**: Defines the statistical processing methodology, including specifying validation routines and creating a validation plan.